TheSuicidalPenguin/Swigger/README.md

 # Swigger

 ## Description
-Swigger, or **Swagger Endpoint Filter**, allows users to specify a list of API endpoints, and it generates a filtered JSON object containing only those endpoints from the Swagger documentation.
+**Swigger**, or **Swagger Endpoint Filter**, allows users to specify a list of API endpoints, and it generates a filtered JSON object containing only those endpoints from the Swagger documentation.
 This helps in managing and sharing a subset of API documentation without exposing unnecessary details.

 ## Contribution Guidelines